-We are a blank check company with no operating results, and we will not commence operations until obtaining funding through the Initial Public Offering.
-Because we lack an operating history, you have no basis upon which to evaluate our ability to achieve our business objective of completing our initial business combination with one or more target businesses.
-We have no plans, arrangements or understandings with any prospective target business concerning our initial business combination and may be unable to complete our initial business combination.
+We are a blank check company with no operating results, and our only activities to date have been the transactions effected in our incorporation and capitalization by our initial shareholders, our Initial Public Offering, and searching for and negotiating an initial business combination.
+Given this limited operating history, you have very little basis upon which to evaluate our ability to achieve our business objective of completing our initial business combination with one or more target businesses.
+Besides our letter of intent to complete our initial business combination with Scilex, we have no plans, arrangements or understandings with any prospective target business concerning our initial business combination.
+In any event, we may be unable to complete our initial business combination.
 If we fail to complete our initial business combination, we will never generate any operating revenues.